varilink/services.docker/README.md

 Once you have downloaded both zip files, you must unzip them both and ensure that the contents of [Libraries - Ansible](https://github.com/varilink/libraries-ansible) are in the `libraries-ansible` folder of the contents of [Services - Docker](https://github.com/varilink/services-docker).

+This repository is still under active development so:

+- Be on the lookout for new commits on the main branch and refresh your local copy when you see them.

+- Feel free to contact me at anytime to let me know if something isn't working for you and I'll help you out.
+My contact details are in my GitHub profile.

-I will publish releases of [Services - Docker](https://github.com/varilink/services-docker) corresponding to the points at which I have tested everything published in posts on [my blog site](https://www.varilink.co.uk) to date.
-So you can isolate yourself from any instability in this repository by using the latest release of [Services - Docker](https://github.com/varilink/services-docker) rather than the latest commit on the main branch.
+I will shortly start to publish releases of [Services - Docker](https://github.com/varilink/services-docker) corresponding to the points at which I have tested everything published in posts on [my blog site](https://www.varilink.co.uk) to date.
+So you will be able to isolate yourself from any instability in this repository by using the latest release of [Services - Docker](https://github.com/varilink/services-docker) rather than the latest commit on the main branch.

 Using this repository then entails running `docker-compose` commands, referring to the instructions that follow.
 All commands shown in this README should be invoked in this repository's root folder on your host machine.